HuyDiCode/bill-note/memory-bank/activeContext.md

 - Changes that users don't need to be aware of

 README is primarily for end users to understand the project, its features, and how to get started.
 Keep changes to this file purposeful and necessary.

+### Version Control Exclusions

+Never commit or push the following to the repository:

+- `memory-bank/` directory and its contents
+- `.cursorrules` file
+- Any other Cursor-specific files
+- `.cursor/` directory (if exists)
+- Local environment files (`.env.local`, etc.)

+These files are specific to individual development setups and should not be shared.
+If accidentally committed:

+1. If not pushed yet: `git reset --soft HEAD~1` to undo the commit
+2. If already pushed: Create a new commit removing these files and update `.gitignore`

+Always ensure these files are properly included in `.gitignore` to prevent accidental commits.

 ## Next Steps